 The University is committed to providing a safe, diverse, and equitable environment to all members of the Carolina community.
-The University's Policy on Prohibited Harassment and Discrimination prohibits discrimination or harassment based on an individual's race, color, gender, national origin, age, religion, creed, disability, veteran's status, sexual orientation, gender identity or gender expression.
+The University's Policy on Prohibited Harassment and Discrimination prohibits discrimination and harassment based on an individual's race, color, gender, national origin, age, religion, creed, disability, veteran's status, sexual orientation, gender identity or gender expression.
 Appendix B of this Policy provides specific information for students who believe they have been discriminated against or harassed based on one or more of these protected classifications.

-Students who want additional information regarding the University's process for investigating allegations of discrimination or harassment should contact the Equal Opportunity/ADA Office for assistance:
+Students who want additional information regarding the University's process for investigating allegations of discrimination or harassment should contact the Equal Opportunity and Compliance Office for assistance:

-Equal Opportunity/ADA Office

-The University of North Carolina at Chapel Hill
+Equal Opportunity and Compliance Office The University of North Carolina at Chapel Hill 214 W. Cameron Ave Campus Box 9160 Chapel Hill, North Carolina 27599 Telephone: (919) 966-3576 Email: eoc@unc.edu

-100 E. Franklin Street, Unit 110

-Campus Box 9160

-Chapel Hill, North Carolina 27599

-Telephone: (919) 966-3576